nyin01/lariat_mapping_test/README.md

 - [pyfaidx](https://pypi.org/project/pyfaidx/) (tested with v0.7.2.1)
 - [intervaltree](https://pypi.org/project/intervaltree/) (tested with v3.1.0)

 These dependencies are included in the file `environment.yaml` which can be used to make a conda environment for the pipeline by running `conda env create -f environment.yaml`.
-Then, activat the environment with `conda activate larmap_env`
+Then, activate the environment with `conda activate larmap_env`

 For M1 mac users: please install packages `bowtie2`, `bedtools`, and `samtools` using the command `arch -arm64 brew install [package]` before running `conda`, if any of the above pacakges has not previously been installed.